-The following graph sets forth the daily historical performance of the INDU in the period from January 1, 2008 through May 26, 2021.
+The following graph sets forth the daily historical performance of the INDU in the period from January 1, 2008 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the INDU's hypothetical Threshold Value of 24,026.14 (rounded to two decimal places), which is 70% of the INDU's hypothetical Starting Value of 34,323.05, which was its closing level on May 26, 2021.
-The actual Starting Value and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the INDU's Threshold Value of 24,151.76 (rounded to two decimal places), which is 70% of the INDU's Starting Value of 34,502.51.

 This historical data on the INDU is not necessarily indicative of the future performance of the INDU or what the value of the Notes may be.
-Any historical upward or downward trend in the closing level of the INDU during any period set forth above is not an indication that the closing level of the INDU is more or less likely to increase or decrease at any time over the term of the Notes
+Any historical upward or downward trend in the closing level of the INDU during any period set forth above is not an indication that the closing level of the INDU is more or less likely to increase or decrease at any time over the term of the Notes.